-You are free to choose the place and time you want to conduct the session, any time between September 1st and 10th.
+You are free to choose the place and time you want to conduct the session, any time all through the month of September.
 You can also conduct other activities that you think may go with the theme of the book.

 After your One Day, One Story storytelling session, send us a short write-up or send us some photos from the event and we will feature it on social media.

 Additional digital resources, including activity sheets, printable versions of the stories, frequently asked questions and more, for One Day One Story will go live on Pratham Books’ StoryWeaver’s page for continued reading advocacy on 31st August 2023!